sahiliamsso/docs/source/upgrade/index.md

 # service gluu-server-2.4.x stop
 ```

-Consult the [installation guide](../installation-guide/index.md) of the respective distribution about how to install the Gluu Server using the package manager.
+Consult the [docs](../installation-guide/install.md) of the
+respective distribution about how to install the Gluu Server using the
-Once the package manager has installed the version `2.4.y`, then:
+package manager.
+Once the package manager has installed the version
+`3.0.0`, then:

 ```
-# cp -r /opt/gluu-server-2.4.x/root/backup_24/ /opt/gluu-server-2.4.y/root/
+# cp -r /opt/gluu-server-2.4.x/root/backup_24/ /opt/gluu-server-3.0.0/root/

-# service gluu-server-2.4.y start
+# service gluu-server-3.0.0 start

-# service gluu-server-2.4.y login
+# service gluu-server-3.0.0 login

 # cp backup_24/setup.properties /install/community-edition-setup/